Watch Road to the Olympic Games: World Cup bobsleigh & skeleton | CBC Sports

 Watch Road to the Olympic Games: World Cup bobsleigh & skeleton

 Watch Road to the Olympic Games, our weekly program spotlighting the best high-performance athletes from Canada and around the world.
-On this week's edition of the program, watch some of the world's best bobsleigh and skeleton athletes in action at a World Cup event in Germany.
+On this week's edition of the program, watch some of the world's best bobsleigh and skeleton athletes in action at a World Cup event in St. Moritz, Switzerland

-Click on the video player above beginning on Saturday at 2 p.m.
-ET to watch Road to the Olympic Games, our weekly program spotlighting the best high-performance athletes from around the world.
+Click on the video player above to watch Road to the Olympic Games, our weekly program spotlighting the best high-performance athletes from around the world.

-On this week's edition of the program, we feature action from the bobsleigh and skeleton World Cup stop in Winterberg, Germany.
+On this week's edition of the program, we feature action from the bobsleigh and skeleton World Cup stop in St. Moritz, Switzerland.

+Coverag runs Saturday from 3-4 p.m.
+ET and continues with more action from 5-6 p.m.

+Return for more coverage of World Cup bobsleigh and skeleton on Sunday at 12 p.m.
+ET.

 Comments